-They shall apply those provisions from [24 months after entry into force of this Directive] and subject to and on the date of the entry into force of Regulation [MAR].
+They shall apply those measures from ... and subject to and on the date of the entry into force of Regulation (EU) No .../2014 [MAR].

-When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
+When Member States adopt those measures, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
 Member States shall determine how such reference is to be made.

-2. Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.
+2. Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive

-Entry into force
+Article 11 Entry into force